-Braces, however, is the orthodontic treatment to help align teeth that are crooked.
-It also corrects spacing arches providing a better and more beautiful alignment overall.
-Teeth that are optimally aligned are easier to clean and enhances the look of the face too.
+Braces, however, are the orthodontic treatment used to help align teeth that are crooked.
+They also correct spacing arches providing a better and more beautiful alignment overall.
+Teeth that are optimally aligned are easier to clean and enhance the look of the face too.

 What’s involved in an orthodontic evaluation?

 Orthodontic care begins with an initial evaluation appointment.
 First, your dentist will determine if you’re a good candidate for orthodontic treatment.
 Otherwise, another treatment may be more appropriate.
 If the dentist determines that you’re a good candidate for orthodontics, he or she will begin the process.
-First, impressions of your teeth will be taken, special x-rays of your jaw joint, teeth as well as head.
-This will be finished up by taking particular measurements of your teeth and mouth too.
+First, impressions of your teeth will be taken.
+We will take special x-rays of your jaw joint and teeth, as well as your head.
+This process will be finished by taking particular measurements of your teeth and mouth, too.

 We offer the following types of orthodontic treatment:

 - Metal Braces – Appliances made of metal, to align the teeth and jaw and correct crooked teeth.
 These type of braces are visible.

 - Ceramic Braces – Provide more esthetic appeal as they are tooth colored, but they are still also comprises of Wires and metal.